snowkylin/tensorflow-handbook/source/index.rst

 GitHub： https://github.com/snowkylin/tensorflow-handbook

-This handbook is a concise introduction to TensorFlow 2.0 based on Eager Execution mode, trying to help developers with some basic machine learning and Python knowledge to get started with TensorFlow 2.0 quickly.
+This is a concise handbook of TensorFlow 2.0 based on Keras and Eager Execution mode, aiming to help developers with some basic machine learning and Python knowledge to get started with TensorFlow 2.0 quickly.

 The code of this handbook is based on TensorFlow 2.0 beta1.